jtoy/replicantlife/README.md

 `NUM_ZOMBIES=5 python engine.py --scenario configs/zombie_situation.json --env configs/largev2.tmj`

+## Injecting thoughts

+You can inject thoughts into your agents while the simulation is running.
+Call utils/inject.py with the sim id, msg, and agent name (use --help to see the exact syntax).
+The simulation will check for messages over redis so you must have redis running.
+An importance score of 10 is automatically assigned.

 ## Adding New Tilemap Assets

 1. Create Tilemap in tilemap editor.
 Make sure to add proper collisions.
 Take note of the width/height you used.